 Most writers need help somewhere on their journey.
-Here you will get help to plan your book, to start writing and keep going, or in the drafting, editing or pitching process.
+In this masterclass series you will get help to evaluate your book, to revise and edit with confidence, to keep going, and to start the pitching process.

-These intimate sessions are a mix of one-to-one advice and taking action on that advice that will move you on from whatever stage you are now, to get your book written faster and with confidence.
+These intimate sessions are a mix of one-to-one advice, masterclass and taking action on that advice that will move you on from whatever stage you are now, to get your book written faster and with confidence.
 You’ll also be set homework and will have a one-to-one Skype session with Jacq each month.

 If you’ve just an idea or an outline, Jacq can help.
-Or if you’re started your novel or non-fiction book and are ready to redraft, make your work commercial, think about your book proposal and synopsis or you want to create a platform for your book, you can do that here too.
-Jacq will read a sample of your writing plus your synopis or outline in advance ready to advice you as you improve your proposal and writing.
+Or if you’re started your novel or non-fiction book and are ready to redraft, make your work commercial, think about your book proposal and synopsis you can do that here.
+Jacq will read a sample of your writing plus your synopis or outline in advance ready to advise you as you improve your proposal and writing.

-What you get: One-to-one advice as you plot, plan and write.
-If you want to bounce an idea off the group, there are 3 other writers in the group and we’ve had great sparks, and support, in this way.
+What you get: Group workshop and one-to-one advice as you plot, write, edit and refine your book.
+If you want to bounce an idea off the group, there are 4 other writers in the group and we’ve had great sparks, and support, in this way.

-Led by London Writers’ Club co-founder and Literary Agent, Jacqueline Burns who was commissioning editor at Random House and editorial director at Harper Collins.
-Full biog here.
+Led by London Writers’ Club co-founder and Literary Agent, Jacq Burns who was commissioning editor at Random House and editorial director at Harper Collins.

-Whether you are just starting or have finished writing, we check your progress and show you how to move your book on to the next level.
+Whether you are on your first or fifth book, we check your progress and show you how to move your book on to the next level.

 ‘You can save valuable time and money with Jacq’s advice; it’s worth its weight in gold at any stage of your book.’

 ‘I forgot all my fears and wrote 3,000 words without stopping!’